JamieSpencerBSWD/JamieSpencerBSWD/README.md

 <h1 align="center">Hi there👋, My name is Jamie Spencer</h1>
-<h3 align="center">I’m a Full Stack Developer building responsive web apps with JavaScript, React and Vue.</h3>
+<h3 align="center">I’m an aspiring Software Developer building responsive web apps with JavaScript, React and Vue.</h3>

 I’m currently learning more about **Vue.JS, Backend Technologies, Database Alternatives as well as working on various projects.**